 Dear LINGUIST List readers and subscribers,

-To follow these updates, you can check back on our blog and social media pages–and most importantly, visit our Fund Drive page, where you can learn more about us and make a donation today.
-Thank you for your ongoing support!
+To see some other cool things that are happening in the world of Language Revitalization and Documentation be sure to check back on our blog and social media pages, but most importantly, visit our Fund Drive page – it is here where you can learn more about us and make a donation.
+Thank you for your continued support.

-Sarah Robinson, on behalf of the LINGUIST List Team
+Becca Morris, on behalf of The LINGUIST List Team